 - Petrol stations: Use the hours for your petrol pumps.

 - Restaurants: Use the hours when diners can sit down and dine in your restaurant.
 Otherwise, use takeaway hours.
 If neither of these is possible, use drive-through hours, or, as a last resort, delivery hours.

 - Storage facilities: Use office hours.
 Otherwise, use front gate hours.

 If your business has seasonal hours, use the following guidelines:

-- During the season in which you’re open, set hours that reflect the current season's opening times.
+- During the season in which your business is open, set your regular hours of operation.
 You can set special hours for public holidays, temporary closures or other events.